uber/h3-js/README.md

 ### Transpiling the C Source

-You need to have emscripten's `emcc` in your `$PATH`.
-I highly recommend [the portable install](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) as easiest to update and maintain.

-Once you finished the installation, run the following command to check the precompiled package versions:

-    emsdk list
+The core library is transpiled using [emscripten](http://kripken.github.io/emscripten-site).
+The easiest way to build from source locally is by using Docker.
+Make sure Docker is installed, then:

+    yarn init-docker
+    yarn run build-emscripten

+The build script uses the `H3_VERSION` file to determine the version of the core library to build.

 NOTE: The current `h3-js` is built with `emscripten-1.37.40`.
 Earlier or later versions MAY NOT WORK (emscripten does not follow semver, so patch updates may include breaking changes).

-Note that you'll need to add the emscripten PATH and env variables to your current terminal (unless you add this to your `.bash_profile`):

-    source /path/to/emsdk_portable/emsdk_env.sh

-Then simply:

-    yarn run build-emscripten

-The build script automatically uses the `package.json` version as the version of `libh3` to build, so these versions are completely in sync with the upstream C code.

 ## Contributing